 It should be noted that Aberdeen has, in the past, developed a number of strategies that align with the ethos of WA, even if not meeting SFC criteria around SIMD20/40 per se.
 This has been a deliberate strategy, designed in-part to address more specifically the geographic and socio-economic environment in which the University operates.
 To give an example, the University is concertedly targeting increased recruitment from local low progression schools, led by the dedicated Widening Participation team referenced above.
 Work is ongoing with these schools individually, to provide tailored support to meet their specific needs.
-The University is seeking to expand this to include low progression schools in Central and West Scotland, creating a real opportunity for students from these areas to consider Aberdeen as a viable option.
-Additionally, work is ongoing with the ASPIRENorth Project, and over the past year the Widening Participation team has arranged campus visits with Schools across the country, to include one to one meetings with academics and taster sessions for pupils who are taking part in the ASPIRENorth programme.
+The University is making effort to expand this to include low progression schools in central and west Scotland, creating a real opportunity for students from these areas to consider Aberdeen as a viable option <to revisit in light of increased focus on MD20 and review of strategy, to ensure accuracy>.